SteveGeyer/Firefly/docs/NanoSetup.md

 ## Installing OpenCV 4.1.0

-This following step installs a reasonably current version of OpenCV and most important the contrib library which contains the Aruco fiducial marker detector.
-The version pre-installed by NVIDIA lacks both the contrib directory and Aruco in particular.
+The following step installs a reasonably current version of OpenCV and most important the contrib library which contains the Aruco fiducial marker detector.
+The version of OpenCV pre-installed by NVIDIA lacks both the contrib directory and Aruco.

 To install OpenCV 4.1.0 follow the plan outlined on this [page](https://devtalk.nvidia.com/default/topic/1049296/jetson-nano/how-to-install-opencv-python-for-python3-6/2).